semiprime/pygenda/docs/known_issues.md

 * Several event properties are not implemented (attendees, url, user tags, attachments, etc.)

-* Many todo item properties are not implemented (details, start date, user tags, timed-but-undated (use daily repeating?), etc.)
+* Many todo item properties are not implemented (start date, user tags, timed-but-undated (use daily repeating?), etc.)

 * Todo items can only be sorted by priority - add sort by duedate, by status, manual...